 Want to work with some of the world’s most innovative companies?

 GJE’s clients range from budding entrepreneurs to global household names; and it’s this variety which makes GJE a unique and stimulating place to work.
-Read on for an inside scoop of one of our client projects as told by Jack Severs, Technical Assistant (IT and Engineering) and Nathalie John, Associate (Trade Marks).
+Read on for an inside scoop of some of our client projects as told by Jack Severs, Technical Assistant (IT and Engineering) and Nathalie John, Associate (Trade Marks).

 Having worked in academia before joining GJE, including a research placement working for CERN, I was excited to have the opportunity to work with them as a client shortly after joining the firm to work on the cutting edge technologies which underpin their scientific breakthroughs.

 Many people will have heard of CERN through the research carried out at the Large Hadron Collider (LHC) – the largest and most complex experimental facility ever built.
 The LHC consists of a huge particle accelerator located in a 27km circular tunnel buried 100m below ground near Geneva and is used to collide high energy particles to probe the fundamental properties of matter.
 The research carried out at the LHC was publicised widely when the Nobel Prize was awarded for the discovery of the Higgs boson in 2013 which confirmed important theories of particle physics developed many years earlier.